skip navigation

 Apply to Coach Next Season

-If you would like to coach a SCSHA team next season (2011-12), now is the time to apply!
+If you would like to coach a SCSHA team next season, apply at any time!
 Please download or print the form (to the right of this).

 Once it is complete, please email it or drop it off as instructed on the form.